-Rep. Sinema wins Arizona Democratic primary for US Senate
+McSally, Sinema to face for Arizona Senate seat

 In a state whose electoral votes went to President Donald Trump, the Republican nominee could use voters’ support for Trump to their advantage.
 McSally, Ward and Arpaio all campaigned on their various connections to Trump during the primary.
 In mid-August, McSally’s campaign boasted about the president calling her “terrific” while introducing her at an event.
 Meanwhile, Ward was endorsed by former Trump adviser Steve Bannon, and Arpaio noted his early support for Trump’s presidential run.

-The Republican candidates also distanced themselves from the ailing Sen. John McCain, who died after most ballots had already been cast by early voters.
-McSally drew criticism from the senator’s family when she did not mention his name in the signing of the recent defense bill, which was named after McCain.
+The Republican candidates also distanced themselves from the ailing McCain, who died after most ballots had already been cast by early voters.
+McSally drew criticism from McCain’s family when she did not mention his name in the signing of the recent defense bill, which was named after McCain.
 Hours before McCain died on Saturday, Ward suggested in a since-deleted Facebook post that his family had announced he was ending medical treatment to hurt her campaign.
-After McCain’s death, Sinema and Ward suspended their campaigns Wednesday and Thursday while McCain’s body lies in state in Arizona’s capitol.
+After McCain’s death, Sinema and Ward suspended their campaigns for Wednesday and Thursday.

 A Democratic victory in the Senate race could suggest the state could be up for grabs in 2020.
 Bill Clinton was the last Democratic presidential nominee to carry Arizona in 1996.